 Tobacco Advertising, Promotion and Sponsorship: The law imposes a ban on most forms of tobacco advertising and promotion.
 However, the prohibition does not apply to “live broadcast from abroad via radio or television” and “printed matters printed outside” Thailand.
 Tobacco product displays are banned except at duty-free shops for persons leaving Thailand.
 Although sponsorship by the tobacco industry is allowed, some forms of publicity of the sponsorship are prohibited.

 Tobacco Packaging and Labeling: The law requires graphic health warnings on cigarettes, occupying 85 percent of the top of the front and back principal display areas.
-Health warnings also are required on loose tobacco (which is typically used for hand-rolled cigarettes or smokeless tobacco products) and cigars.
+Graphic health warnings also are required on shredded tobacco (which is typically used for hand-rolled cigarettes or smokeless tobacco products) and cigars.
 The law requires rotation by mandating that the warnings are changed after use on a certain number of tobacco product packages.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.